top of page

 Meet Your Guide

-Sarah guides mindful — overwhelmed, curious, stressed, maybe middle-aged, hopeful — people into calmer nervous systems through forest bathing, brain-aware mindfulness, and embodied practice.
+Sarah guides mindful — overwhelmed, curious, stressed, hopeful — people to calmer nervous systems through forest bathing, brain-aware mindfulness, and embodied practice.

 She’s a Brain Longevity® Specialist with a Masters in Cognitive Psychology and spent years researching healthy aging and memory.
-Sarah is a 700-hour Registered Yoga Instructor trained in Mindfulness, Instinctive Meditation®, and Shinrin Yoku (Forest Bathing).
-She provides trauma-informed, accessible care, and is Wilderness First Aid certified — because calm and safety matter.
+Sarah is a 700-hour Registered Yoga Instructor trained in Mindfulness, Instinctive Meditation®, and Shinrin-Yoku (Forest Bathing).
+She provides trauma-informed, accessible care, and is Wilderness First Aid certified — because safety matters.

 Sarah’s work is shaped by decades of personal practice, years spent researching memory and healthy aging, and real life — including navigating stress, illness, and caring for loved ones with Alzheimer’s.